Tech-Nest-Ventures/deepFocus/README.md

 Also, there's 10,000 hours to become an expert.

 Coding is the same thing.
 We want to face imposter syndrome & create systems > not focusing as much on TC & the end goal, but also reflecting on the journey and remind yourself that you ARE putting the work in.
-And if you're not, hopefully deepWork helps get you to do it.
+And if you're not, hopefully deepFocus helps get you to do it.

 Some ideas:
 https://www.electronjs.org/docs/latest/tutorial/progress-bar (Progress Bar showing how much deep work done)